 What is the connection between Adolf Hitler and Magnus Peterson who was jailed for fraud for 13 years?
 The disgraced millionaire, who ran and wrecked the Weavering Capital Hedge Fund and cheated investors out of millions of dollars.
 Over $2 million from the fund was used by Peterson to produce a bizarre film about Adolf Hitler.
 Peterson may be in jail, but his Nazi movie ‘GREY WOLF’, is still cashing in on Weavering hedge fund investors’ losses.

 An Investigative journalist reveals the Hitler film scandal hidden behind the financial scandal.

 By Laurence de Mello

 A major disaster has struck the controversial film ‘Grey Wolf- the escape of Adolf Hitler’, In January 2015 its executive producer, the Swedish-born financier Magnus Peterson, was jailed for 13 years for fraud.

 Following a three-month trial in London, Magnus Peterson was found guilty on eight counts of fraud, forgery, false accounting and fake trade.
 His hedge fund, Weavering Capital, collapsed, costing investors an estimated US$537 million.
-The judge handed down one of the toughest sentences of recent times for a white collar crime and Peterson is now locked up in jail.
+The Judge handed down one of the toughest sentences of recent times for a white collar crime and Peterson is now locked up at Her Majesty’s pleasure.

 It’s the latest blow to hit the Nazi movie which claims Adolf Hitler survived World War II and fled to Argentina, where he lived with Eva Braun.
-The movie – a weird documentary drama costing at least US$2 million and involving 67 actors and a large production staff – was shot on location in Argentina.
+The movie – a weird documentary cross drama, costing at least US$2.5 million and involving 67 actors and a large production staff – was shot on location in Argentina.
 It has been entangled in legal, financial and editorial troubles for years.
 But a new wave of scandal threatens – allegations of deliberate plagiarism, non-payment of bills, libel, production budget fraud and scandalous behaviour behind the scenes.

 Curiously, the Nazi film Magnus Peterson produced, never featured in his trial.
 Yet this movie scandal behind the huge financial scandal continues as Peterson’s ‘GREY WOLF‘ film is still cashing in.